 Stages#

-A stage is a part of a flow responsible for processing the flow’s data in a single, simple way.
-By connecting multiple stages together, you can perform complex tasks.
+A stage is a part of a flow that is responsible for processing the flow’s data in a single, simple way.
+By connecting multiple stages together, you can perform more complex tasks.

-The SDK provides many ways to interact between a flow and its stages:
+- The SDK provides many ways to interact with a flow and its stages:

 To list all the stages in a flow, you can use the BatchFlow.stages property.
 This returns a list of StageNode instances.